opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/01_navigating_the_catalog/catalog.rst

 To make a geographic search:

-1. Click on the map or the name of the current geographic filter.
-By default, the geographic filter is set on a starting point predefined by the administrators of the platform.
+1. Click on the mini map to activate the geographic filter, which by default is inactive.
-2. Navigate the geographic filter interface to find a chosen administrative level that will be used as filter.
+2. Navigate the available territories until a chosen filter has been reached.
+The territories are ordered hierarchically, by administrative divisions.
+Some options are available in the geographic filter to help navigating through the administrative divisions:

+  - "Back to [administrative division name]" allows to go back one step higher in the hierarchie.
+  - "Go to [administrative division name]" allows to skip an administrative division and directly go one step lower in the hierarchie.
+  - When more than 5 territories are available for selection, a search bar is displayed for textual searches in the current administrative division.

+To deactivate the geographic filter, click on the cross [icon] icon right under the mini map.

 Using the selectable filters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Under the mini map is a list of selectable filters sorted by categories based on the datasets metadata.
+Under the geographic filter is a list of selectable filters sorted by categories based on the datasets metadata.
 These filters should be used to filter the datasets by view (visualizations such as Analyze, Map, Calendar etc.), date, publisher, keyword, theme, language, and any other metadata available as filter category.
 When searching with the selectable filters, the platform will look for a match between the selected values from the filter categories and the values set in the metadata of the available datasets.
 The catalog will be filtered to only display those matching datasets.

 To use the selectable filters: